apache/incubator-kie-drools/kogito-addons/README.md

 # Kogito Add-Ons

-In this package you will find the modules responsible to extend the Kogito Core capabilities.
+In this package you will find the base Addons modules that extend the Kogito Core capabilities.
 They are responsible to give persistence, monitoring, messaging, and many other features on top of a plain Kogito service.

 ## Modules organization

-At the root of this project you will find three sub-modules:
+At the root of this project you will find:

-1. `common` - contains the core features for a specific add-on, not tied to a particular runtime
+1. `common` - contains the core features for a specific add-on.
+They are not meant to be used in user's final projects, but as main libraries for runtimes implementations
+2. `deprecated` - about to be deprecated modules in future versions

+The addons for Quarkus/SpringBoot you will find in their own modules in the root of this repository:

-2. `quarkus` - contains the add-ons for the Quarkus Runtime.
+1. [`quarkus/addons`](../quarkus/addons) - contains the add-ons for Quarkus.
 If your Kogito project is built with Quarkus, use the dependencies listed in this sub-module
-3. `springboot` - contains the add-ons for SpringBoot.
+2. [`springboot/addons`](../springboot/addons) - contains the add-ons for SpringBoot.
 These dependencies are meant to use only with Kogito projects built with SpringBoot

 Inside each of these modules, you will find the add-ons organized by its capabilities.